Community Perspectives on Restoration in the Louga Region

 September 28, 2025

-Community Perspectives on Restoration in the Louga Region, Senegal 2025
+Community Perspectives on Restoration

-August 2025, CIFOR-ICRAF and partners visited the pastoral units of Younofere and Tiafaly in Senegal’s Louga region.
+In August 2025, CIFOR-ICRAF and partners visited the pastoral units of Younofere and Tiafaly in Senegal’s Louga region.
 Through focus group discussions and site visits, community members shared their experiences of land degradation, restoration, and rangeland management.

 These engagement sessions were designed to understand local and lived realities of climate trends, vegetation dynamics and other interstitial observations and experiences that give sense to high-level data observations.